Code-Institute-Submissions/fpatrick-p5gh_JanResub/README.md

 # Business model

-Gamerhood is a B2C focused e-commerce business that specializes in selling a wide range of gaming products and accessories.
-The purpose of the application is to provide gamers with a one-stop-shop where they can find all the gaming products they need at competitive prices.
+Gamerhood is a B2C-focused e-commerce business that specializes in selling a wide range of gaming products and accessories.
+The purpose of the application is to provide gamers with a one-stop shop where they can find all the gaming products they need at competitive prices.
 The core business intents of Gamerhood are to provide a wide range of products, excellent customer service, and a seamless shopping experience.

 The e-commerce platform offers a wide range of products including video games, gaming consoles, gaming accessories, clothing, and other gaming-related merchandise.
 Customers can find the latest and most popular video games for various platforms, from consoles like PlayStation and Xbox to PC.
 In addition to that, Gamerhood also offers a vast selection of gaming accessories like controllers, headsets, and keyboards, as well as stylish clothing with gaming-themed designs.